-Established corrosion protection standards follow the classification into corrosion categories according to EN ISO 9223 from C1 (insignificant) to CX (extreme) for the specification of the required corrosion protection measures.
+Established corrosion protection standards follow the classification into corrosivity categories according to EN ISO 9223 from C1 (very low) to CX (extreme) for the specification of the required corrosion protection measures.

-EN 13964 does not follow this classification, but defines exposure classes from A to D. The required corrosion category or exposure class shall be specified by the building designer.
+EN 13964 does not follow this classification, but defines exposure classes from A to D.